(9.15.2023)

 Silverman Abstract Algebra preliminary:

-"your opponent hands you a value of x and you need to find a winning value of y"
+for every x, there exists y: "your opponent hands you a value of x and you need to find a winning

 vs

-"you choose a y, and that y needs to win regardless of the x your opponent chooses"
+there exists y for every x: "you choose a y, and that y needs to win regardless of the x your

 (9.6.2023)